BRIEF HISTORY OF SYDNEY CENTRE

 The Monastic Visit by Brother Ramananda and Brahmachari Terry (now Brother Ritananda).
 Again, the classes and services were held in in the Centrepoint Convention Centre.

 We commenced very successful silent retreats at Hartzer Park, Burradoo in spring and autumn.

 The Monastic Visit by Brother Satyananda and Brahmachari Anthony took place in April.

-We moved to our current place at Cooper Street at Surry Hills.
+We moved to Cooper Street at Surry Hills.
 The first service at our new chapel was held on March 4.